stijn-dejongh/lovecraft_public_domain/raw_converts/iwe.md

   The resemblance to reptiles was perceptible, though I knew it was only an apparent one, since these beings have no point of contact with terrestrial life.
-When they drew nearer they seemed less truly reptilian&mdash;only the flat head and the green, slimy, frog-like skin carrying out the idea.
+When they drew nearer they seemed less truly reptilian--only the flat head and the green, slimy, frog-like skin carrying out the idea.
 They walked erect on their odd, thick stumps, and their suction-discs made curious noises in the mud.
 These were average specimens, about seven feet in height, and with four long, ropy pectoral tentacles.
-The motions of those tentacles&mdash;if the theories of Fogg, Ekberg, and Janat are right, which I formerly doubted but am now more ready to believe&mdash;indicated that the things were in animated conversation.
+The motions of those tentacles--if the theories of Fogg, Ekberg, and Janat are right, which I formerly doubted but am now more ready to believe--indicated that the things were in animated conversation.

   I drew my flame pistol and was ready for a hard fight.
 The odds were bad, but the